 The potential added value of reinvesting the recovered time in new features

 The idea is to take the time recovered from reducing inefficiencies and turn it into value by using it to generate revenue through new customer features.
 Team inefficiencies create opportunity costs and put the potential to add more value to the product at risk.
 While delivering new features brings revenue, not all features are winners.
-Several experiments at Microsoft in collaboration with Stanford University have shown that only one-third of features succeed.
-The most successful companies leverage their ability to deliver quickly to production to experiment.

 We will base the revenue potential on the company's current revenues for our calculations.
 Therefore, we will use this formula: